folbricht/desync/README.md

 ### Dynamic store configuration

 Some long-running processes, namely `chunk-server` and `mount-index` may require a reconfiguration without having to restart them.
 This can be achieved by starting them with the `--store-file` options which provides the arguments that are normally passed via command line flags `--store` and `--cache` from a JSON file instead.
 Once the server is running, a SIGHUP to the process will trigger a reload of the configuration and replace the stores internally without restart.
 This can be done under load.
-If the configuration in the file is found to be invalid, and error is printed to STDERR and the reload ignored.
+If the configuration in the file is found to be invalid, an error is printed to STDERR and the reload ignored.
 The structure of the store-file is as follows:

 ```json
 {